mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 Each track is laid out going through time from top to bottom.
 One horizontal line corresponds to a single time-point in the movie.
 One vertical column corresponds to a single track, that is all the spots that are connected by links over time, including divisions and merges.
-It is a great tool inp artiular when studying and editing cell lineages.
+It is a great tool in particular when studying and editing cell lineages.

 When opened, the view in TrackScheme is scaled so that the full data is shown, all tracks over all time-points.
 Even on our small dataset, most of the tracks and spots appear as single lines or dense boxes.